mosip/documentation/docs/setup-steps-1.3.0.md

     mosip.role.keymanager.postverifycertificatetrust=`ZONAL_ADMIN`, `GLOBAL_ADMIN`, `PMS_ADMIN`, `PMS_USER`

     Then `mosip-pms-client` should have any of the above roles.

 4. Check that `mosip-pms-client` has the role `REGISTRATION_PROCESSOR`, `PARTNER_ADMIN`, `PMS_ADMIN` in Key Cloak.
 If this was not set by default, then set it and restart `keymanager` and `compliance-toolkit-service`.

-5. From the CTK v 1.0.0 version onwards, we need to generate an encryption key for CTK.
+5. It is also needed to generate an encryption key for CTK.

    *   Create a new app id by directly inserting the below row.

        `INSERT INTO keymgr.key_policy_def(app_id, key_validity_duration, is_active,pre_expire_days, access_allowed, cr_by, cr_dtimes, upd_by, upd_dtimes, is_deleted, del_dtimes) VALUES ('COMPLIANCE_TOOLKIT', 1095, true, 60, 'NA', 'mosipadmin', '2022-11-28 09:00:40.822625', null, null, false, null);`

-   *   Using the auth manager swagger URL, get the client token.
+   *   Using the auth manager swagger URL, obtain the client token.

        Swagger URL: